 There's another strategy we've also been applying.
-Consistent with our emphasis on transparency and learning, we've published an annual, stand-alone internal Integrity Report (referred to earlier), which is usually published in February or March.
+Consistent with our emphasis on transparency and learning, we've published an annual, standalone internal Integrity Report, which is usually published in February or March.
 We make it available to all Eaton employees worldwide.
-Our report includes messages from senior leaders, data (including region-specific data), top-reporting countries, compliancerelated initiatives, and investigations by type.
+Our report includes messages from senior leaders, data (including region-specific data), top reporting countries, compliancerelated initiatives and investigations by type.
 It also covers the evolution of the Ethics and Compliance program and provides tools for employees.
-In 2021, for example, we included an easy-to-follow ethics decision tree for working through questionable matters.
+In 2021, for example, we introduced an easy-to-follow ethics decision tree for working through questionable matters.

 As we share summaries of real-life investigations, we also share lessons learned.
-In 2021, we discussed a situation where a contractor working for Eaton made inappropriate comments that violated our Harassment-Free Workplace Policy during a meeting.
+In 2021, we discussed a situation where a contractor working for Eaton made inappropriate comments during a meeting which violated our Harassment-Free Workplace Policy.
 The concerns were then escalated to the Ethics and Compliance team and company leaders; the contractor involved was terminated.

 We don't share examples from the perspective that "this happened, and people got in trouble," but rather, to focus on lessons learned and underscore how employees spoke up and made a difference.
-We also share the example of a customer's employee who approached two Eaton employees and demanded money in exchange for continuing orders.
+We also share the example of a customer's employee who approached two Eaton employees and demanded a bribe in exchange for continuing orders.
 Our employees immediately told their manager, who escalated the matter to Ethics and Compliance.
-The situation was investigated and promptly addressed, and the senior leader in the region reached out to the employees to personally thank them for doing the right thing.
+The situation was investigated and promptly addressed, and the senior leader in the region reached out to the employees to personally thank them for what they did.

 If you want to gain the trust of your employees, show them that you are not a faceless function behind closed doors.
 Seek to advance a "we all own ethics" culture in which you listen and respond.
-Get leadership actively involved and drive transparency.
-You may just inspire future role models within your business too.
+Drive transparency, and you may just inspire future role models in your business too.